 is an ongoing (chronic) condition that may flare up throughout your life.
-The
+It affects different people in different ways.
+Some people

-may have only mild symptoms, while others may have severe symptoms or
+may have only mild symptoms.
+Others may have severe symptoms or

-complications that, in unusual cases, may be life-threatening.
+complications that, in rare cases, may be life-threatening.

 digestive tract involved, such as the rectum and anus (perianal disease) or the